 When does Junior CEO start?

-The fall Junior CEO program will begin October 4th.
+The Spring 2022 Session Junior CEO program will begin March 14th.

 Can I sell something besides strawberry desserts?

 We love entrepreneurs!
-Maybe your student bakes cookies?
-Perhaps they want to start a car washing business?
+While the program is designed around selling strawberry-themed desserts (beverages, jam, or baked goods), we do allow sudents to choose to sell a non-food item, as long as it includes a strawberry component.
 Utilize this coursework to start whichever business works for you.
 Our marketing, however, will promote those who participate in setting up a strawberry dessert stand.

 Are there any additional costs?

-Jr. CEO registration covers access to the webinars and private facebook group, downloadable workbooks, and marketing packet.
+The $25 Jr. CEO registration covers access to the webinars and google classroo, downloadable workbooks, and marketing packet.
 Students will need funds to start their business (think supplies to make their dessert, plates, etc.).
 How to find these funds is covered in the class.

 Will students be graded?